gauthamre69/Eco-Habits-Tracker/README.md

 * We’ve included a full README with setup steps.
 * Firebase integration is documented and modular.
 * All code is organized and ready to run locally if needed.

----

-Would you like this added directly to your README or presentation document?
-I can place it in the right section. ✅